Jcouto97/TodoApp-Next.js/README.md

 **SUMMARY:**

 Simple todo app built to use and experiment with React's Next.js framework, could be usefull for daily task organization.

+---

-Feel free to clone the project with the command:
+_Feel free to deploy the project using the following workflow:_

 ```
 $ git clone https://github.com/Jcouto97/TodoApp-Next.js.git
+$ npm install
+$ cd todo
+$ npm run dev
 ```

 **IMPLEMENTATIONS:**